 Self-improvement and building self-confidence are life-long endeavors, and I’m constantly coming across inspirational books for men that legitimately provide value.

 I’ll update this post periodically as I do, and I hope you’ll share some of the books that work best for you in the comments below.

 The Best Self Help Books for Men

-13 of the Best Books for Men’s Development
+Rounding up the Best Motivational Books for Men

 (shameless plug alert!)

 How to Go From the Most Self-Doubting Guy in the Room to The Most Confident Man

 With my first book, which became an Amazon #1 best-seller (in Canada, but still!), I set out to write the definitive guide for going from insecure self-doubter to self-assured achiever.

 Man in Command is a roadmap that lays out the best way to overcome your inner obstacles and become a better you.

 This is one of the first books I added to this list, and with damn good reason.